gitlabhq/gitlabhq/doc/development/writing_documentation.md

 Suppose there's a process to go from point A to point B in 5 steps: `(A) 1 > 2 > 3 > 4 > 5 (B)`.

 A **guide** can be understood as a description of certain processes to achieve a particular objective.
 A guide brings you from A to B describing the characteristics of that process, but not necessarily going over each step.
-It can mention, for example, the step 3, but, assumes that that step is known by the reader, or out of the scope of that article.
+It can mention, for example, steps 2 and 3, but does not necessarily explain how to accomplish them.

 - Live example: "GitLab Pages from A to Z - [Part 1](../user/project/pages/getting_started_part_one.html) to [Part 4](../user/project/pages/getting_started_part_one.html)"

 A **tutorial** requires a clear **step-by-step** guidance to achieve a singular objective.
-It brings you from A to B, describing precisely all the necessary steps involved in that process, showing each of the 5 steps to go from A to B. It does not assume that you step 3: it shows you each of them.
+It brings you from A to B, describing precisely all the necessary steps involved in that process, showing each of the 5 steps to go from A to B.
+It does not only describes steps 2 and 3, but also shows you how to accomplish them.

 - Live example (on the blog): [Hosting on GitLab.com with GitLab Pages](https://about.gitlab.com/2016/04/07/gitlab-pages-setup/)

-A **technical overview** is an overview of that feature.
-It describes that it is, and what it does, but does not walks through the process of how to use it systematically.
+A **technical overview** is a description of what a certain feature is, and what it does, but does not walk through the process of how to use it systematically.

 - Live example (on the blog): [GitLab Workflow, an overview](https://about.gitlab.com/2016/10/25/gitlab-workflow-an-overview/)